Microsoft Audits Explained

 We regularly clean up our old on-premise software installations and maintain Active Directory records.

-We separate our production environments for our Dev, Test and DR environments.
+We separate our production environments for our Development, Test and Disaster Recovery environments.

 We continuously monitor the compliance of installed software with the license purchases ("entitlement").